Manyacpmanya/AI_ASSISTENT/README.md

 NumPy is used for handling arrays and vectors.

-Features:
-- Faster than Python lists
+* Faster than Python lists
-- Used for calculations
+* Used for calculations
-- Required for embeddings
+* Required for embeddings

-Example:
-[0.12, -0.45, 0.89]
+Example: [0.12, -0.45, 0.89]